George Clooney And Amal Shopping In Paris For Twin Babies’ Nursery

-George Clooney and his pregnant wife Amal were spotted out in Paris furniture shopping for their new baby nursery.
+George Clooney and his pregnant wife, Amal, were spotted out in Paris, furniture shopping for their new baby nursery.
 The celebrity couple recently announced that they were expecting twins.

 George and Amal Clooney were photographed while out furniture shopping in Paris to deck out their new baby nursery for their twins.